Tech Tips & Guides

 Turning off Conservation Mode removes the intentional charging cap.
 Lenovo enabled this setting to help frequent AC-power users preserve battery health, but it can be safely turned off if you prefer your battery to charge to full capacity.
 Once disabled, your Lenovo laptop battery stuck at 80% should start climbing toward 100% again as usual.

-(In Lenovo Vantage’s Battery Settings, the Conservation Mode toggle is typically under the battery section.
-When “On,” it will show a note about limiting charge to around 80%.
-Turning it off removes that note.)
+(In Lenovo Vantage's Battery Settings, the Conservation Mode toggle sits in the battery section.
+When it is on, the panel states the band it will hold the charge within — read that number, because it is the one your machine actually uses.
+Turning it off removes the note.)

 Adjust Other Battery Settings in Lenovo Vantage